 Predictive maintenance is not a vision – it is an ROI issue

-Festo: Predictive maintenance as a measurable lever
+Festo: Predictive Maintenance as a measurable lever

 • Temperature drifts.